Tuna Poke Bowl

 Step 2- Assemble.
 To the serving bowls, add the sushi rice, followed by the poke.
 Top each bowl with the cucumber, salad greens, and avocado.
 Garnish the bowls with green onion and sesame seeds, and serve with extra soy sauce if desired.

 • Sear the tuna.
-If you’re really not a fan of raw fish, you can lightly sear the tuna in a nonstick skillet for 1-2 minutes on each side to eliminate any potential “fishiness.”
-Just follow my simple seared ahi tuna recipe.
+If you’re not a fan of raw fish, you can lightly sear the tuna in a nonstick skillet for 1-2 minutes on each side to eliminate any potential “fishiness.”
+Just follow my simple seared ahi tuna recipe or slice up a grilled tuna steak.

 • Play around with different toppings.
 Try fresh cilantro, pickled ginger, furikake seasoning, edamame, or diced mango.